 Finally, holding the front of your foot with your right hand, use the knuckles of your left hand to briskly rub all over the right sole for 30 seconds to one minute.
 Pay particular attention to the base of the toes, instep and heel.
 Repeat with the opposite foot.

 When finished, slowly come to standing.
 Pause and notice how your feet feel.
 You may still have some discomfort, but it should be mild enough for you to now be able to walk.

 Setting aside time to do a few stretches before getting out of bed in the morning can ease the pain of plantar fasciitis.
-Stay tuned for my next blog with tips on foot alignment in standing yoga poses when you have plantar fasciitis.
+Check out this blog for tips on more ways to relieve plantar fasciitis pain.